-These hints are written based oncurrent UK law and it should be understood that laws and exact penalties will differ in other countries.
+These hints are written based on UK law at the time the article was written and it should be understood that laws and exact penalties will differ in other countries.

 There are a number of other offences that can also lead to you losing your licence however they are usually regarded as less serious.
 If you can prove that there were mitigating circumstances or that loss of your driving licence would cause you extremely exceptional hardship the court may allow you to keep your licence.
 These decisions are made on a case by case basis and having a lawyer with experience of the system can help you to be heard favourably.

 The excuse of the extremely exceptional hardship will only be accepted once in a three year period, should you face losing your licence again before these three years are up you will need to prove a new extremely exceptional hardship.
 Having a clean licence before your offence will help you case.

 Offences such as using a phone whilst driving, speeding, not wearing a seatbelt, driving without an MOT are usually treated more leniently and, unless you are contesting the offence, can normally be dealt with without a court appearance.
 These offences do not normally lead to the loss of your licence unless you have previous convictions for motoring offences.

 The above advice will vary depending on your individual circumstances and the rules in your region or country.

 Should you be accused of a driving offence it is always best to consult a specialist driving offence solicitor on the specifics of your individual case as soon as possible.

 Remember any points on your licence or driving convictions you receive are likely to greatly increase your insurance premiums.